-The CityGML conceptual model is thematically decomposed into a Core module and different kinds of extension modules as shown in Figure 3.
-The Core module (shown in green) comprises the basic concepts and components of the CityGML conceptual model and, thus, must be implemented by any conformant system.
-Each red coloured module covers a specific thematic field of virtual 3D city models.
-CityGML introduces the following eleven thematic extension modules: Building, Bridge, Tunnel, Construction, CityFurniture, CityObjectGroup, LandUse, Relief, Transportation, Vegetation, and WaterBody.
+The CityGML CM is thematically decomposed into a Core module and different kinds of extension modules as shown in Figure 3.
+The Core module (shown in green) comprises the basic concepts and components of the CityGML CM and, thus, must be implemented by any conformant system.
+Each red colored module covers a specific thematic field of virtual 3D city models.

+The CityGML CM introduces the following eleven thematic extension modules: Building, Bridge, Tunnel, Construction, CityFurniture, CityObjectGroup, LandUse, Relief, Transportation, Vegetation, and WaterBody.
 All three modules Building, Bridge, and Tunnel model civil structures and share common concepts that are grouped within the Construction module.
-The five blue coloured extension modules add specific modelling aspects that can be used in conjunction with all thematic modules.
+The five blue colored extension modules add specific modelling aspects that can be used in conjunction with all thematic modules:

 The Appearance module contains the concepts to represent appearances (like textures and colours) of city objects.

 The PointCloud module provides concepts to represent the geometry of city objects by 3D point clouds.

 The Generics module defines the concepts for generic objects, attributes, and relationships.

 Versioning adds concepts for the representation of concurrent versions, real world object histories and feature histories.

 The Dynamizer module contains the concepts to represent city object properties by time series data and to link them with sensors, sensor data services or external files.

-Each CityGML encoding can decide to only support a subset of CityGML modules.
+Each CityGML encoding can specify supporting a subset of the CityGML modules.
 If a module is supported by an encoding, all concepts shall be mapped.
 However, the encoding specification can define so-called null mappings to restrict the use of specific elements of the conceptual model in an encoding.
 Null mappings can be expressed in an encoding specification for individual feature types, properties, and associations defined within a CityGML module.
 This means that the corresponding element will not be included in the respective encoding.

 Note that also CityGML applications do not have to support all modules.
 Applications can also decide to only support a specific subset of CityGML modules.
 For example, when an application only has to work with building data, only the modules Core, Construction, and Building would have to be supported.